Rial-Ali/Pytorch_utilities/README.md

 # Pytorch_utilities

-Classes and Function making Pytorch easier to use and more systematic to train
+Classes and Function making Pytorch Model easier to use and more systematic to train

+### The modul contain:
+* **MyModel Class**: to automat the training, validation and test processes.